Albany Metro Mallers

-The Albany Metro Mallers are a semi-professional football team.
+The Albany Metro Mallers were a semi-professional football team.
 The team has regularly appeared in national semipro playoffs and won the national semipro title in 2008, 2013, and 2016.
 Some of the team's players have gone on to play professional football.

-The Mallers currently play in the World Football Federation, a league based in the Northeast.
-The Mallers finished the 2017 season, which included a trip to Florida for the USFA Semi Pro National Championship Game, with a 12-2 record.
+The Mallers most recently played in the World Football Federation, a league based in the Northeast.
+The Mallers finished the 2017 season, which included a trip to Florida for the USFA Semi Pro National Championship Game, with a 12–2 record, but have not played any football since then.